Nanolx/NanoDroid/README.md

 A: Moto X Play (lux), Samsung Galaxy Tab 4 (matissewifi)

 Q: what ROMs was this tested on?
-A: Resurrection Remix, AICP, AOSP Extended, should work on any LineageOS based ROM.
+A: Resurrection Remix, AICP, AOSP Extended, crDroid, should work on any LineageOS based ROM.